 How do you find ideas?
 Keep learning.

-When I was in college studying to be a teacher (that lasted a year), the cliché phrase everyone batted around was “be a lifelong learner.”
+When I was in college studying to be a teacher, the cliché phrase everyone batted around was “be a lifelong learner.”

 Passion for knowledge is what makes you a great teacher, but being teachable comes from self-awareness and the humility to grow as a person.
 They’re not necessarily correlated.